Big-Bytez/cse110-fa21-group19/rules.md

   * Team leads are mandatory to attend both meeting Unless they have an emergency that prevents them from participating.
   * Team numbers who can not attend meeting need to inform others 24 hours(2 hours if emergence occur).

 ## 4) General Responsibilities for All Team Members ##

-1. Take responsability and work towards creating a postive and inclusive team environment.
+1. All team members have equal responsibility for creating a **positive** and **inclusive** work environment.
-2. Listen to team members.
+2. **Listen** to and **respect** all team members.
-3. Communicate - ask for help if you need it.
+3. **Communicate**

+## 5) Work & Admin related responsibilities for All Team Members ##
-5. Let people know if you are not comming to a meeting.
-Get up to speed by read the Meeting Minutes for the meeting ASAP.
+1. Let people know if you are not coming to a meeting.
+Get up to speed by reading the Meeting Minutes ASAP.
-8.

-**(To be done)**
-## 5) Specific Team Member Responsibilities/Deadlines ##
-What do you expect from the teamleader:
--Make sure no one falls behind
--Set deadlines

-Justin:
--Keep track of deadlines in Canvas
--Booking rooms for meetings

-Nick & George:
--Cordinate and plan rooms future meetings.

-Liza:
--Proposing agenda for meeting

-Note-taker for meetings:
--
-Reasercher -
+2. Inform relevant team members if you are not able to meet a deadline - and do this as soon as you find out that this is the case.
+3. Ask for help if you need it!

-## 6) Conflict Resolution ##
+## 6) Conflict Resolution Guidelines ##

-7. If you have a problem whith someone try solving it on the lowest level posible, ie talking directly to the person.
-If this doestn work try to talking with the team-leader
+* All team members are responsible for resolving potential conflicts in the team.

+* Try solving conflicts as early and at the "lowest level" possible, in other words try discussing the problem with the team member(s) in question.
+If unsuccessful try talking to team leader, TA and, if the conflict has still not been resolved, the Professor.

 ## 7) Expectations of Faculty and TA’s ##
 1. Assign homeworks and other assignment with proper instructions and deadline.